1ukastesar/fit-imp-term/README.md

 # IMP Access terminal - semestral project

 ## Description
-This is an implementation of a simple access keypad system for ESP-32 in ESP-IDF.
+This is an implementation of a simple access keypad system for ESP-32 in C with the help of ESP-IDF.
 It has configurable PIN code and a simple web interface for configuration.

 ## Features
 - Configurable PIN code